 With such a rich Jewish, Christian, and Muslim history, incredibly beautiful places to see (including cities, villages, and nature), and an enticing atmosphere, it is one of the most interesting and captivating destinations I’ve visited.

-Although 7 days in Andalucia are not enough to see everything this region has to offer, you can still experience some of its highlights.
+Although 7 days are not enough to see everything this region has to offer, you can still experience some of its highlights and even a few hidden gems.

-To help you make the most of one of the best road trips in Europe, here is my full 7-day southern Spain road trip itinerary (that you need to steal right now!).
+To help you make the most of one of the best road trips in Europe, here is my full 7-day southern Spain road trip itinerary.

 10-14 days here will be great, but if you only have a week, here’s how you can make the most of it: